evandisoft/RedOnion/RedOnion.KSP/API/Autopilot.md

 - `pitch`: double - Target pitch/elevation [-180..+180].
 Values outside -90..+90 flip heading.
 NaN for releasing the control.
 - `roll`: double - Target roll/bank [-180..+180].
 NaN for releasing the control.
 - `killRot`: bool - Fix the roll of the ship.
 Note that this is not SAS and currently does not allow user override.
+- `pylink`: bool - Limit pitch/yaw by their ratio needed to achieve direction.
 - `sas`: bool - SAS: Stability Assist System.
 This is stock alternative to `killRot` which allows user override.
 Can be used to allow user/player to adjust roll while autopilot controls direction.
 - `rcs`: bool - RCS: Reaction Control System.
 - `userFactor`: float - \[`WIP`\] General strength of user override/correction of controls. \[0, 1] 0.8 by default.